-Download – Adobe PDF
+Download – Adobe PDF (.pdf)

 What is an Iowa Lease Agreement?

-State Definition (§ 562A.6(11) – “means an agreement written or oral, and a valid rule, adopted under section 562A.18, embodying the terms and conditions concerning the use and occupancy of a dwelling unit and premises.”
+State Definition (§ 562A.6(11): “means an agreement written or oral, and a valid rule, adopted under section 562A.18, embodying the terms and conditions concerning the use and occupancy of a dwelling unit and premises.”

 When is Rent Due?

 - Environmental Liability (§ 562A.13(6)) The landlord or person acting on their behalf must disclose in writing if the property is “listed in the comprehensive environmental response compensation and liability information system maintained by the federal environmental protection agency.”
-The disclosure must take place before the commencement of the tenancy.
+The disclosure must take place before the commencement of the lease.

 - Lead Paint Disclosure: Landlords must disclose to tenants of any known lead paint hazards if the rented dwelling was built prior to 1978.
 Moreover, they must provide this pamphlet to tenants that discusses the matter.